 Tip 3: If sleeping on your side and if you are currently suffering from pelvis or low back pain, try to use a small pillow in between your knees.

-Tip 4: if sleeping on your back use a small pillow that can be easily tucked under your neck, I personally recommend a Japanese style pillow.
-These type of pillows are designed to preserve the vital neck curve in your spine.
-Without this essential curve in your neck, your spine will with time degenerate and cause neck pains.
+Tip 4: If sleeping on your back use a small pillow that can be easily tucked under your neck, I personally recommend a Japanese style pillow.
+These types of pillows are designed to preserve the vital neck curve in your spine.
+Without this essential curve in your neck, your spine will, with time, degenerate and cause neck pains.
 This can eventually lead to disc herniations and early onset of arthritis in your neck vertebrae.

-With this position you will benefit from tractioning your neck thru the night passively and restoring your essential neck lordosis.
-Also if you snore this will allow better airway passage of air thru your larynx thus avoiding possible snoring noises and a more deep sleep.
-Remember also to lift your chin as you sleep on your side the rule of thumb is that the closer your chin is to your chest while sleeping the bigger the chances will be that you will wake up with neck pain and in time cause degeneration on your spine.
+With this position you will benefit from tractioning your neck through the night passively and restoring your essential neck lordosis.
+Also if you snore this will allow better airway passage of air through your larynx thus avoiding possible snoring noises and a more deep sleep.
+Remember also to lift your chin as you sleep on your side.The rule of thumb is that the closer your chin is to your chest while sleeping the bigger the chances will be that you will wake up with neck pain and in time cause degeneration on your spine.

-Tip 5: make sure you mattress is not older than 8 to 10 years even the most expensive mattresses carry a 10 years warranty.
-Remember that unless your mattress is 100% memory foam your mattress may contain coils that with time lose their shape, stability and pliability.
+Tip 5: Make sure your mattress is not older than 8 to 10 years as even the most expensive mattresses carry a 10 year warranty.
+Remember that unless your mattress is 100% memory foam, it may contain coils that with time lose their shape, stability and pliability.
 I always recommend a mattress that has a combination of memory foam with individually wrapped coils and the more coils the better the quality of the mattress.
 These range from 800 coils to in excess of 3200 coils.
 Also keep in mind the breathability factor of certain types of materials and foams as these will affect the temperature of the mattress at night.

 The last thing to mention is that it is important that you keep good spinal health by getting your spine regularly checked for subluxations or misalignments by your Chiropractor.
-The same way you care for your teeth by brushing them why would you neglect your spine by never getting it check?
-Remember the goal of Chiropractic care if for your body to better cope to stresses so as to when these happen being emotional, chemical or physical by poor posture or sleeping habits your body has a better chance of coping with these better.
+The same way you care for your teeth by brushing them, why would you neglect your spine by never getting it checked?
+Remember the goal of Chiropractic care is for your body to better cope with stresses so as to when these happen, whether emotional, chemical, physical by poor posture or sleeping habits your body has a better chance of coping with these better.

 Author: Arthur Tovar 25/01/2020